abonaca/atlas/README.md

-# atlas
+# picture-book
-Atlas of stream interactions with a massive perturber
+A picture book of stream interactions with a dense perturber